jacoxnet/wsolver/README.md

 - The additional functionality of Wordle-Solve can be viewed and tested at sites such as `https://hellowordl.net/#`, which provides Wordle-like functionality but with the ability to create puzzles of different word lengths.

+- The app is mobile-friendly and allows use on a smaller phone or other device.

 **Distinctiveness and Complexity:**

 The author believes there were two principal complex and interesting issues in implementing this application.

 - First, it took significant thought and planning to develop algorithms capable of solving Wordle puzzles.
 As described below, two algorithms were developed, although only one proved performant enough for inclusion here.

 - Second, I think the app faithfully executes the Django philosophy in its data connections between the python server code and the `javascript` and `html` code in the templates.
 In some cases, it might have been easier if everything could have been implemented in `javascript`, but it was enjoyable to see how the Django framework can create the same functionality.